-One of the merger lawsuits was filed in the United States District Court for the District of Northern California, which is referred to in this proxy statement/prospectus as the federal action: Bushey v.
+The fifteenth of the merger lawsuits was filed in the United States District Court for the District of Northern California, which is referred to in this proxy statement/prospectus as the federal action: Bushey v.
 KKR Financial Holdings LLC et al, Civ.
 A. No. 3:14-cv-00495, filed on January 31, 2014.
 On February 12, 2014, the plaintiff in this action moved for an order scheduling a preliminary injunction hearing and authorizing the plaintiff to conduct expedited discovery in support of that motion.
+On March 11, 2014, the plaintiff in this action withdrew his motion for expedited discovery.
+A hearing date for the preliminary injunction motion has been set for May 15, 2014.